What Are The Disadvantages Of Google Sheets? (For 2026)

 For businesses needing to make quick updates on the go, the app’s interface is less than ideal.

-Additionally, the mobile version doesn’t offer the full range of features available on the web, which can impact productivity when working away from a desktop.
+Additionally, the Google Sheets app doesn’t offer the full range of features available on the web, which can impact productivity when working away from a desktop.

-Google Sheets is an entirely free-to-use app available within free and paid Google Workspace plans!
+Google Sheets is an entirely free-to-use app available within both free and paid Google Workspace plans.

 That’s right; all free Google users can leverage Google Sheets and its cloud storage, real-time collaboration tools, and essential data management functions for free.